stinkymonkeyph/singapura/README.md

 # Propositum

-Develop a micro php fucking web framework, that doesn't come with unecessary packages
+Develop a micro php fucking web framework, that doesn't come with unnecessary packages

 # Cliche

 Reinventing the wheel !
+Another piece of shit

 # Road-Map